dongqi-DQ/GEO4PALM/README.md

 ### Python environment

-As Python packages can have mismatches between each other, we provided a `geo4palm_env.yml` file so that users can create an environemnt for GEO4PALM.
-To create the environment from the yml file:
+As Python packages can have mismatches between each other, we provide a `geo4palm_env.yml` file so that users can create an environemnt for GEO4PALM as follows:

 `conda env create -f geo4palm_env.yml`